Visit the Crown Jewels of Denmark in Copenhagen

 • You will do a lot of walking in Copenhagen.
 Hence are comfortable shoes important.

-• If you like to wear skirts or dresses in summer, then they go well with them sandals.
+• If you like to wear skirts or dresses in summer, then they go well with them Sandals.

 • Forget yours Camera not, because not only Rosenborg Castle attracts with beautiful photo motifs.